kizunawl/SJTU-AI-Courses-Archive/README.md

 # Assignments for SJTU AI courses
-Kmeans Project uploaded (AI1602)

-Computing Graph uploaded (AI1603 / dlsys-courses)

-ML feat.
-MNIST uploaded
+Please feel free to watch these files and help yourself completing the assignments.